pavlozt/zabbix-db-auditor/README.md

 Zabbix DB Auditor is a collection Grafana dashboards designed to analyze Zabbix database size.
 This tool provides comprehensive visualizations and insights into your Zabbix database, helping you to optimize storage cost.

+This dashboard is also published in the [Grafana dashboard](https://grafana.com/grafana/dashboards/22665-zabbix-db-auditor/) collection.

 ## Table of Contents

 - [Features](#features)